RoujiaChen/jiayi_roujia_FP/_posts/2020-12-21-d-water-sanitation.md

 date: 2020-12-21
 published: true
 tags: [dataviz, altair, hvplot, holoviews]
-excerpt: "This is the description of drinking water sources and sanitation across countries."
+excerpt: "This is the description of drinking water sources and sanitation."
 altair-loader:
   altair-chart-1: "charts/measlesAltair.json"
 hv-loader: